 This function sets a border frame around the specified cell range.
 You can use the optional parameters to create a frame of horizontal lines only or vertical lines only.

-Table 23 describes the parameters that you must provide values for in the Public Sub SetFrame syntax.
+The following table describes the parameters that you must provide values for in the Public Sub SetFrame syntax.